grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

      enabled: false
    ```

-1. Run Helm upgrade with the Grafana Mimir chart.
+1. Run the Helm upgrade with the Grafana Mimir chart.

    > **Note:** The name of the release must match your Cortex Helm chart release.